gibanator/lightningchart_diabetes/README.md

 For IDE (integrated development environment) I recommend using [PyCharm](https://www.jetbrains.com/pycharm/download/?section=mac) as it is clean and powerful.
 However, full version is paid so you can also use [VSCode](https://code.visualstudio.com/).

 :exclamation: **Important:**
-In this project it is better to use either Pychrm **Professional** or VSCode.
+In this project it is better to use either Pycharm **Professional** or VSCode.

 (*Optional*) You may want to set up `venv` (Python virtual environment) so you can install packages there and not clutter the Python installation.
 Environment creating instructions: